benzkji/hosts-manager/README.md

 ## Install

     pip install hosts-manager
+    # sudo might be needed, when installing globally

 ## Usage

-Sudo is needed when not a superuser.
+sudo is probably needed when not a superuser.

 ```
 sudo hosts disable social  # disable section "social"